alessiovecchio/turbidimeter/README.md

   - Set the ipAddr with the IP address of your server.
   - Set userServer with the name of your user on the server.
 * 5 Set the desired Wittypi schedule, changing the file /home/pi/wittypi/schedule.wpi
-  - The syntax of this file is shown in the referenced paper and is also available on the [manual of wittypi](https://cdn-shop.adafruit.com/product-files/5705/WittyPi4L3V7_UserManual.pdf)
+  - The syntax of this file is shown in the referenced paper.
+More details are available on the [manual of wittypi](https://cdn-shop.adafruit.com/product-files/5705/WittyPi4L3V7_UserManual.pdf)

-  In case of errors or malfunction you can write to maurizio.palmieriATunipi.it for clarification.
+  In case of errors you can write to maurizio.palmieriATunipi.it for clarification.